smohiudd/drivecycle/README.md

 ### Plot Simple Tragectories

-The 'Trajectory' class can be used to generate a trajectory given some contraints such as distance, acceleration and start/end/target velocities.
-The current release only models constant acceleration trajectories however other models may be added in future.
+The `Trajectory` class can be used to generate a trajectory given some contraints such as distance, acceleration and start/end/target velocities.
+This current release only models constant acceleration trajectories however other models may be added in future.

 ```python
 traj = trajectory.Trajectory(vi=5, v_target=12, vf=8, di=0, df=150, step=0.1)